Sir James Hamlyn, 1st Baronet: Inheritance

 In accordance with the terms of the bequest, in 1760 by Act of Parliament (33 Geo.
-II c.
+2. c.
 15), James Hammet adopted the arms (Gules, a lion rampant ermine crowned or) and surname Hamlyn in lieu of his patronymic.
-According to the Devon topographer Swete (died 1821), who visited Clovelly in 1797, his brother was Mr Hamet, "clergyman of Clovelly" who had recently built at Clovelly a house "of very neat appearance, standing high in a small lawn and shrubbery".
+According to the Devon topographer Swete (d.
+1821), who visited Clovelly in 1797, his brother was Mr Hamet, "clergyman of Clovelly" who had recently built at Clovelly a house "of very neat appearance, standing high in a small lawn and shrubbery".

 Career

 He received his legal education at Lincoln's Inn in 1750.
 He served as Lord Lieutenant of Carmarthenshire and as Member of Parliament for Carmarthen 1793–1802, and as Sheriff of Devon 1767-8.
 He was created a baronet on 7 July 1795.

 Rebuilds Clovelly Court

 In 1789 his manor house Clovelly Court was destroyed by fire and he rebuilt it in the then fashionable Georgian-Gothic style.
 In 1797 Swete wrote as follows in his Journal concerning his visit to Clovelly: